What Changed Everything

 After: The Freedom Formula

 Fast-forward to today.
-My business has generated over $50K in revenue while giving me something no corporate healthcare position ever could: complete control over my time, impact, and income.
+My business has generated over $6-figures annually in revenue while giving me something no corporate healthcare position ever could: complete control over my time, impact, and income.

 But here's what really changed everything—it wasn't the money.